caiomsouza/MicrosoftCustomVisionAIWorkshop/README.md

+# Microsoft Custom Vision AI Workshop
+This workshop explains how to use Microsoft Custom Vision AI to detect images.

-# Social Distance Image Detector Workshop
+# Use Case - Lab 1 - Social Distance Image Detector
-This workshop explains how to use Microsoft AI to detect Social Distance using Microsoft Customvision.ai (AI/ML) and Microsoft PowerApps.
+This lab 1 explains how to use Microsoft AI to detect Social Distance using Microsoft Customvision.ai (AI/ML) and Microsoft PowerApps.
 This is not production ready.

-# What is Social Distance?

-# Ideas

-# What is Microsoft Custom Vision.ai?